Body / Trim / Misc

 Seat Acquisition Odyssey

 You’d expect to be able to find at least one brick-and-mortar Recaro dealer in any metropolitan area the size of Phoenix, wouldn’t you?
 At least one, right?
 Well, I believe there now is one, but there were none at the time I was shopping for seats.
 I was relegated to the Internet.
-After shopping various online dealers for a bit, I finally ordered my Recaros from Lufteknic, a Porsche specialist in Virginia that also happened to also be an authorized Recaro seat dealer.
+After shopping various online dealers for a bit, I finally ordered my Recaros from Lufteknic, a Porsche specialist in Virginia that also happened to also be an authorized Recaro dealer back then.
 Their pricing was as good as any, and better than most.
 Besides, I figured a Porsche house would most likely treat me right.
 As it turns out it’s lucky for me that I chose them, because I definitely needed their help.
 Twice.

 Luckily for me, the folks at Lufteknic are good people, and they took care of me.
 After they received the returned seats, they contacted Recaro, obtained new parts and replaced all the broken ones.
 Then, they packed the seats extra well to avoid a reoccurrence of any shipping damage and sent them out to me, again.
 However, this process added about a month to the time it took to get my seats.